 Another common element is the filter area on the left-hand side, which can be used to quickly access and filter the elements listed in the managers via groups or codes.
 They allow immediate access to fundamental activities like selecting codes, groups, creating groups and smart groups, and setting local and global filters.
 This allows a much more effective integration into the work flow and saves a lot of mouse movements and clicks.
-When selecting multiple entities, you can combine them with the operators 'AND' and 'OR'.
-See Simple Boolean Queries in the Quotation Manager.
+It is also possible to run simple Boolean queries in entity managers.